 City Nature Challenge

-The 2021 City Nature Challenge is fast approaching, with the observation period to take place April 31- May 3.
-While taking observations is a critical component of the project, a very important part is identifying all of the observations that have been submitted!
-May 4- May 9, 2021 is the identification period, where people can go onto iNaturalist and help identify what was seen.
-Even if you aren’t confident in a species identification, it’s even helpful to identify things labeled as “unknown” to “plant” or “animal” for example.
-Or, if you’re confident about identifying some species, consider taking some time out of your week to look through the Boston Area 2021 CNC project and share your knowledge in early May!
+After the first four days of observation, there is an identification period from May 3- May 8.
+At this point, you and anyone else from around the world can go into iNaturalist and help identify what was observed!
+This is a really important part of the CNC, as it helps define what observers actually found.
+Even if you aren’t confident in a species identification, it’s helpful to identify things labeled as “unknown” to “plant” or “animal” for example.
+Or, if you’re confident about identifying some species, consider taking some time out of your week to look through the Boston Area 2022 CNC project and share your knowledge in early May!

 What started in 2016 as a competition between San Francisco and Los Angeles with around 1000 people has turned into an annual international event engaging over 52,000 people across 44 countries in 2021.
 As a Boston Area, we jumped into the excitement in 2017 and haven’t stopped having fun since!
 In 2021, 1,800 people uploaded a total of 24,575 observations in the Greater Boston Area, and we identified 2,055 unique species!
 This year, we need YOU to help us reach the next level.
 We want 2,100 observers to capture 27,000 observations, and we hope to identify 2,200 species!